migrationtogithubluizvale/clean-ts-api/README.md

 # Clean Ts Api

-## System that i designed using the best practices to build Apis, some of the core concepts used in this project were :
+## System designed using the best practices to build Apis, some of the core concepts used in this project were :

  * DDD
  * TDD